kansal9/LE3_2D_MASS_WL/Readme.md

 In order to produce an E an B modes converegnce maps, we need:
 - to split the catalogue into several subcatalogues.
-This is done by "CatalogSplitter" module [optional].
+This is done by "CatalogSplitter" [optional].
-- to create shear maps from a shear catalogue.
-This is done by the "LE3_2D_MASS_WL_CartesianMapMaker" or "LE3_2D_MASS_WL_SphericalMapMaker".
-- to perform the mass inversion from shear maps to build the convergence maps.
+- to create shear maps from a shear catalogue and then perform mass inversion from shear maps to build the convergence maps.
-This is done by the "LE3_2D_MASS_WL_CartesianMassMapping"  or "LE3_2D_MASS_WL_SphericalMassMapping".
+This is done by the "CartesianWL" or "SphericalMapMaker" and "SphericalMassMapping".

+**Filtering**
+MRFilter is implemented and works on the output E-mode of the convergence map.
+This is done by "Filtering.cpp".

 **SNR maps**

 In order to produce the SNR maps, we need:

 - Randomise the shear orientation of each galaxy in the shear catalogue.
-- to create noise shear maps from a randomised shear.
+- to create noise shear maps from a randomised shear and then perform mass inversion from noisy shear maps to build the noisy convergence maps.
-This is done by the "LE3_2D_MASS_WL_CartesianMapMaker" or "LE3_2D_MASS_WL_SphericalMapMaker".
+This is done by the "CartesianWL" or "SphericalMapMaker" and "SphericalMassMapping".

+**Pacthes to Sphere**

+To produce the full sky maps from cartesian convergence patches, we need:

-- to perform the mass inversion from noise shear maps to build the noise convergence maps.
+- To create shear maps from a shear catalogue and then perform mass inversion from shear maps to build the convergence maps.
-This is done by the "LE3_2D_MASS_WL_CartesianMassMapping"  or "LE3_2D_MASS_WL_SphericalMassMapping".
+This is done by the "CartesianWL" or "SphericalMapMaker" and "SphericalMassMapping".
+- To get Full sky map from cartesian convergence maps, we developed an non-overlapping and overlapping algorithm.
+This is done by the "PatchesToSphere.cpp"

 **Peak catalogue**

 Peak catalogue can be produced either using Convergence map or Shear.
 In order to produce Peak Catalogue from shear, we need :
-- To get Peak catalogue from shear catalog which can be obtained by class "LE3_2D_MASS_WL_PeakCountShear.cpp"
+- To get Peak catalogue from shear catalog which can be obtained by class "PeakCountShear.cpp"

 In order to produce Peak Catalogue from convergence, we need :
-- To create shear maps from a shear catalogue.
-This is done by the "LE3_2D_MASS_WL_CartesianMapMaker" or "LE3_2D_MASS_WL_SphericalMapMaker".
+- To create shear maps from a shear catalogue and then perform mass inversion from shear maps to build the convergence maps.
-- To perform the mass inversion from shear maps to convergence maps.
-This is done by the "LE3_2D_MASS_WL_CartesianMassMapping" or "LE3_2D_MASS_WL_SphericalMassMapping".
+This is done by the "CartesianWL" or "SphericalMapMaker" and "SphericalMassMapping".
-- To get Peak catalogue from convergence map, which can be obtained by either "LE3_2D_MASS_WL_PeakCountConvergence" in case of Cartesian maps or by "LE3_2D_MASS_WL_PeakCountSphere" in case of full sky.
+- To get Peak catalogue from convergence map, which can be obtained by either "PeakCountConvergence" in case of Cartesian convergence maps or by "PeakCountSphere" in case of full sky.

 # Configuration